cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Target 8 or higher is required to use exported variables.

 Exported variables are created in the current processor and are available through remote access in code which imports the module.
 Exported variables/arrays may or may not be initialized.
-When some exported variables or array elements are unused within the module (and the corresponding mlog variables would therefore not be created when parsing the code by the logic processor), the missing variables are explicitly created using `draw triangle` instruction(s), so that they may be accessed remotely.
-These instructions are placed at the end of the generated code and are never executed.
-See the [`require remote` statement](REMOTE-CALLS.markdown#main-processor-code).
+Mindcode ensures all exported variables can always be accessed remotely, regardless of whether they are also used locally.

 Exported variables and arrays are declared using the [`export` storage modifier](#storage-modifiers).
 When declaring exported variables, these additional modifiers can be used: